 Fair Fields is a family-run market gardening operation located on a scenic farm near Neustadt, ON.
 We grow asparagus, rhubarb, strawberries and sweet corn, and are exploring fall crops for future years.
 We also keep bees.
 Most of our crops are available for retail and wholesale and the strawberries are also u-pick.

-At Fair Fields we aim to provide fresh, healthy and delicious produce.
+At Fair Fields, we aim to provide fresh, healthy and delicious produce.
 Our farming practices improve the health of the soil and the neighbouring woods, springs and pond.
 In future years, we plan to use draft horses for field power and soil fertility.
-Fair Fields is certified organic by Ecocert Canada.
-We are also reducing tillage and improving edge habitat for beneficial insects, pollinators and birds.
+We are also reducing tillage and improving edge habitats for beneficial insects, pollinators and birds.
 We have recently stopped farming some of our most marginal and unproductive lands and are transitioning them to wildflower meadows and tall grass prairie, a native ecosystem that was much more common before colonization.

 We believe everyone should have a connection with their food and trusting relationship with the farmers who produce it.
 This is why we welcome u-pick and wholesale customers to visit the farm and learn more about how we produce food.